LSSTDESC/Smokescreen/README.md

 Other info: the previous README can be found [here](bckp_README.md)

-> :warning: Important notice: the term "blinding" and the name "smokescreen" are used as placeholders and are not final.
+> :warning: Important notice :warning: : the term "blinding" and the name "smokescreen" are used as placeholders and are not final.
 The final name will be decided by the DESC Blinding Working Group in discussions with the collaboration.

 ## Installation
 **Creating a new environment:**